MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 ![Screenshot of Application Proxy configuration.](./media/application-proxy-waf/application-proxy-configuration.png)

 In this example, the same URL was configured as the internal and external URL.
-Remote clients will access the application over the Internet on port 443, through the Application Proxy, whereas clients connected to the corporate network will access the application privately through the Application Gateway directly, also on port 443.
+Remote clients access the application over the Internet on port 443, through the Application Proxy.
+Clients connected to the corporate network access the application privately through the Application Gateway directly, also on port 443.
 For a detailed step on how to configure custom domains in Application Proxy, see [Configure custom domains with Microsoft Entra application proxy][appproxy-custom-domain].

 To ensure the connector VMs send requests to the Application Gateway, an [Azure Private DNS zone][private-dns] was created with an A record pointing www.fabrikam.one to the private frontend IP of the Application Gateway.